Brian Follett: Academic administration

-Follett was head of the department of zoology (later biological sciences) at the University of Bristol for fifteen years (1978–1993), and Biological Secretary of the Royal Society from 1978 until 1993.
-He was then vice-chancellor of the University of Warwick for eight years.
+Follett served as head of the department of zoology (later biological sciences) at the University of Bristol for fifteen years (1978–1993), and Biological Secretary of the Royal Society from 1978 until 1993.
+He served as vice-chancellor of the University of Warwick for eight years.

-Follett was appointed to the Council of the AFRC/BBSRC and then to the UFC (Universities Funding Council) and its subsequent body – Higher Education Funding Council for England.
-He was on the Council of London Zoo (and Bristol Zoo) and a trustee of the Natural History Museum.
-He was elected to the Royal Society in 1984.
-He was knighted in 1992.
+Follett was appointed to the Council of the AFRC/BBSRC and then to the Universities Funding Council (UFC) and its subsequent body – Higher Education Funding Council for England (HEFCE).
+He served on the Council of London Zoo, Bristol Zoo and a trustee of the Natural History Museum, London.
+He was elected a Fellow of the Royal Society (FRS) in 1984 and appointed Knight Bachelor in 1992.

-Follett has chaired committees for the UK government including reporting on the future of university libraries, research in the humanities, and the foot-and-mouth outbreak of 2001; and on the management and appraisal of clinical academics (following the AlderHey scandal).
+Follett has chaired committees for the UK government including reporting on the future of university libraries, research in the humanities, and the foot-and-mouth outbreak of 2001; and on the management and appraisal of clinical academics following the Alder Hey organs scandal.

 Once retired, he took on the role of chair of the Arts and Humanities Research Council (2001–2009, and chaired the government's Teacher Training Agency (TTA) and its successor body the Training and Development Agency for Schools (TDA) from 2004 to 2010.
 Follett was a non-stipendiary visiting professor in the Department of Biology, University of Oxford (2001–2019) and taught physiology to undergraduates until 2015.
-He was a governor of the Royal Shakespeare Theatre (2008–2018), and president of the Stratford Civic Society.
+He served as a governor of the Royal Shakespeare Theatre (2008–2018), and president of the Stratford Civic Society.